Breast Surgery In Portland and Vancouver

 Look for a plastic surgeon certified by the American Board of Plastic Surgery who is also a member of The American Society of Plastic Surgeons.
 These organizations screen applicants very closely, so their endorsement can narrow your search.

-Once you have a list of breast augmentation surgeons you would like to consider, schedule an appointment to visit each of their offices.
-This is an excellent opportunity to meet the breast surgeon and staff, view the facility, and learn more about the breast augmentation procedure.
+Once you have a list of breast enhancement surgeons you would like to consider, schedule an appointment to visit each of their offices.
+This is an excellent opportunity to meet the breast surgeon and staff, view the facility, and learn more about the breast enhancement procedure.

 During your consultation, you should have some questions for the surgeon.
 Pay attention to the way he or she answers your questions; see if you get clear, thorough answers or just a general response.